 The "Suspension Queen"

-Ann’s strike ended eight months later, after Warner Bros. finally offered her the plum role of Randy in King’s Row (1941), opposite Ronald Reagan.
-Ann’s performance in the film was praised by audiences and critics alike, and is often cited by Sheridan fans as one of the best of her career, and earned the praise of audiences and critics alike.
+Ann’s strike ended eight months later, when Warner Bros. finally offered her the plum role of Randy in King’s Row (1941), opposite Ronald Reagan.
+Ann’s performance in the film was some of the best work of her career, and earned the praise of audiences and critics alike.

-So it was surprising that despite her popularity and proven talent, Warner Bros. continued offering Ann lackluster parts in average films.
-Ann was prime for another strike, and officially went on suspension again in December of 1944.
-Ann would later say this second suspension was
+Ann had now proved both her popularity and talent.
+But Warner Bros. continued offering her lackluster parts in average films.
+Primed for another strike, Ann went on suspension again in December of 1944.

 “Knock-down, drag-out.
 I went on suspension for 18 months after One More Tomorrow [the film] was finished.
 That’s when the strike began for better scripts, a pay raise and a picture deal.
 My option was coming up, which put me in a good position.”